studentkittens/lncs-pandoc/paper.md

 one-time password.
 The generating of one-time passwords will be explained in part XXXXX.
 There are two slots which can be configured.
-The first slot can be accessed with a short press (0.3 - 1.5 seconds) and the second slot can be accessed with a long press (2.5 - 5 seconds).
+The first slot can be accessed with a short press (0.3 - 1.5 seconds) and the second slot can be accessed with a long press (2.5 - 5 seconds) [@manual chapter 4.1].
 There is also an LED indicator signaling the current state of the YubiKey.
 If the YubiKey is ready to work there is a steady green light.
 A rapidly flashing light means some kind of error.